Medicines

 Potassium chloride

-Brand names: Sando-K (effervescent tablets), Kay-Cee-L (liquid)
+Brand names: Sando-K (effervescent tablets), Kay-Cee-L (liquid); Slow-K (modified release tablets)

 Modified-release tablets: Slow-K